japinol7/life/README.md

 	Do this:
 	    1. Clone this repository.
 	    2. Go to its folder in your system.
+	    3. $ pip install -r requirements.txt
-	    3. $ pip install .
+	    4. $ pip install .

 	Now you can execute life this way:
 	    $ life